Italy's Renzi says tax cuts will not imperil EU limits

 Last week the European Commission put Italy on its 'watch list' due to its high debt and weak competitiveness, meaning it will closely monitor reforms and could impose fines if they are not implemented.

-The new prime minister's ability to realize his program depends on the same fickle majority in parliament that hampered his predecessor Letta, and he also faces enemies within his own party.
+The new prime minister's ability to realise his program depends on the same fickle majority in parliament that hampered his predecessor Letta, and he also faces enemies within his own party.

 Renzi admitted disagreement in parliament had stalled an electoral reform he had planned to institute by February, the first of a series of major overhauls he had vowed to pass at the rate of one a month.